alexnault/react-headings/README.md

 }
 ```

-### Using component librairies
+### Using component libraries

-Leveraging `Component` and `level` from the context allows the use of component librairies.
+Leveraging `Component` and `level` from the context allows the use of component libraries.
 Here's an example with [Material UI](https://material-ui.com/api/typography/):

 ```jsx